 You must have at least sophomore standing and at least a 2.5 cumulative GPA.
 You should consult with your academic advisor and the OIP as early as possible.

-Applications for our programs will open in January 2019.
-The deadline to apply for Fall and Academic Year 2019 programs will be March 1, 2019.
-After the deadline, the Office of International Programs study abroad staff will review applications.
+The application for this program is currently open.
+The deadline to apply for Fall 2019 programs is March 1, 2019.
+After the deadline, the Office of International Programs Study Abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo email.
 Then, please apply for your program's application as listed on the 'Homepage' link at the very top.

 See the budget sheet above.